 7- These i-pills are used as an emergency contraceptive method.
 It should not be used regularly and is unhealthy if taken more than twice in a month.

 8- I-Pill is safe for the females within the age group of 25 and 45.
 It is not suitable for teenagers.
-Since the rate of teenage pregnancy is increasing in India, so schools and colleges should start sex education campaign and educate the youth about harmful side effects of i-pill.
+Since the rate of teenage pregnancy is increasing in India, schools and colleges should start sex education campaign and educate the youth about the harmful side effects of i-pill.

 11- Vaginal discharge experiences discharge while taking i-pill.
 It can range from increase to decrease in vaginal lubrication, change in the discharge nature and affecting the sexual intercourse.
 Seek medical help if you find any alteration in vaginal discharge.